Elgg/Elgg/mod/search/README.txt

 	found and passes to the entity view.
 See 3.3 for more information about listing views.

-	* Views are discovered in the following order.
+	* Entity views are discovered in the following order.
 The first search view found is used. search/type/subtype/entity (For entity-based searches only) search/type/entity search/entity